manlioGit/javatags/README.md

 # JavaTags

-JavaTags is a small XML/HTML construction library for Java inspired by [lihaoyi's work](https://github.com/lihaoyi/scalatags).
+JavaTags is a small XML/HTML construction templating library for Java, inspired by [lihaoyi's work](https://github.com/lihaoyi/scalatags).

 It can renders fragments like: